MHR01Habib/TradingAutomationBot/README.md

 **1. Signal Engine (n8n + JavaScript)**
 Six sequential rule-gates run in a self-hosted n8n workflow (Docker).
-Each gate only executes if the previous one passed, so the first failed condition short-circuits the whole chain — no trade.
+Each gate only executes if the previous one passed, so the first failed condition short-circuits the whole chain, and no trade is logged.

 **2. Data Bridge (Python + Flask)**
 A lightweight Flask microservice wraps a broker SDK and exposes JSON HTTP